spacetelescope/poppy/docs/overview.rst

  * **Image** planes, which have angular sampling measured in arcseconds.
 The default behavior for an image plane in POPPY is to have the sampling automatically defined by the natural sampling of a Fourier Transform of the previous pupil array.
-This is generally appropriate for most intermediate optical planes in a system.
+This is generally appropriate for most interimediate optical planes in a system.
 However there are also:

  * **Detector** planes, which are a specialized subset of image plane that has